JavaGenbu/Cybersecurity-Portfolio/README.md

 I'll share educational content I've created, my contributions to thought leadership in cybersecurity, and my engagements in related events and conferences.
 [View Publications](#)

 ## Contact
 Interested in my work or keen on collaborating in the intersection of cybersecurity and emerging tech?
 Reach out to discuss potential projects and opportunities.
-[Java.trbj@gmail.com]
+[Java.trbj@gmail.com] [Linkedin] (https://www.linkedin.com/in/jose-valero-aige/)